-Principle features of Bedford College Academies Trust are;
+Principle features of KST academies are:

-- An annual audit of the site - Health and Safety issues identified and addressed on a continuous basis by a range of people within the school - Risk assessments are written principally for two purposes: for activities and for groups of pupils; and for specific pupils (as generic for their time in school, and/or for specific activities, or to take into account their specific disability) - Risk assessments identify evacuation procedures for individual pupils whose movements are compromised by their disability - The medical conditions of pupils affecting health and safety and site accessibility, compiled as a separate document by the Office Manager, is circulated to staff in school on a need to know basis - The medical conditions of staff affecting health and safety and site accessibility are known on a need to know basis by the Principal/Head-teacher and related staff
+- An annual audit of the site - Health and Safety issues identified and addressed on a continuous basis by a range of people within the school.

+- Risk assessments are written principally for two purposes: for activities and for groups of pupils; and for specific pupils (as generic for their time in school, and/or for specific activities, or to take into account their specific disability). - Risk assessments identify evacuation procedures for individual pupils whose movements are compromised by their disability. - The medical conditions of pupils affecting health and safety and site accessibility, compiled as a separate document by the Office Manager, is circulated to staff in school on a need-to-know basis. - The medical conditions of staff affecting health and safety and site accessibility are known on a need-to-know basis by the Principal/Head-teacher and related staff